RupeshKumar4511/DevOps-Fundamentals/Docker/Readme.md

 Once the mysql is running in the detached mode we can enter into the mysql container by run the command :

-docker exec -it "Container ID or image name" bash
+docker exec -it "ContainerID or image-name" bash

 After running this command : a bash shell will be visible.

-Then by entering the username and password we can enter into it.
+# Then by entering the username and password we can enter into it.
 mysql -u root -p

-Then enter password :
+# Then enter password :

-Then we can use msyql.
+# Then we can use msyql.

 # We can exit from any bash shell or mysql by running command :
 exit